 As for production, the XM will be made from the end of 2022 at BMW Group Plant Spartanburg in the United States.
 While BMW says that the U.S. is the important sales market for the XM, the bespoke performance SUV has piqued interest of buyers in the UK and Europe too.

 The production version will indeed be called the BMW XM, and not X8 as many speculated.
 Speaking to Autocar.co.uk, BMW M boss Frank van Meel said “it is XM.
 It is ‘X’ and it is ‘M'”.
 Alert Brits would instantly remember the Citroen XM from the 1990s, and you would be right in wondering how Citroen has not protested to BMW’s latest.
 According to CarScoops who spoke to a source in Citroen, the two companies came to a mutually beneficial agreement wherein BMW can use the name ‘XM’ and Citroen got to use the name ‘C5 X‘ for its product.

 With a start of production at the the end of 2022, we expect the XM to land in Britain by early 2023, though order books should open sooner.
 This is expected to be BMW’s most expensive model, with prices in the range of GBP 150,000.

 What is the release date of the BMW XM?

-The BMW X8 or XM is expected to arrive in European markets next year.
+The BMW XM is expected to arrive in the American & European markets towards end of 2022.

-Which are the core competitors to the BMW X8?
+Which are the core competitors to the BMW XM?

-The first-ever car developed by the M division will challenge premium large SUVs Range Rover & Mercedes GLS.
+The first-ever car developed by the M division will challenge premium large SUVs Range Rover SVR & Porsche Cayenne Hybrid.

 What is the expected price of the BMW XM?